 Modern consumers aren't solely attracted to product benefits.
 They're increasingly drawn to brands that stand for a cause and contribute positively to the planet and society.

 Sustainability is no longer just about recycled packaging.
 Brands are exploring comprehensive approaches, from sourcing raw materials sustainably to ensuring ethical labor practices.
 While global issues are significant, resonating with local concerns can be a potent way to engage an audience.

 Cross-border e-commerce has surged, providing brands unparalleled access to consumers across geographies.

 High-quality images, videos, and detailed product descriptions can bridge the gap caused by the inability to physically interact with products.
 These elements become even more crucial in cross-border e-commerce, where the perceived risk of online shopping is elevated.

 Clear and favorable return policies can alleviate apprehensions associated with cross-border shopping.
-While a seamless return process is ideal, if that's challenging due to logistical constraints, consider offering extended return periods or store credits as alternatives.
+While a seamless return process is ideal, if that's challenging due to common logistical issues, such as international shipping complexities or extended transit times, consider offering extended return periods or store credits as alternatives.